danielneil/Smart-Worm-Habitat/README.md

 The Smart Worm Habitat will monitor and send alerts whenever it suspects the worms are in trouble!

-## And...it can watch them ;)

-An infrared camera will takes a happy snap every 30 minutes, with its primary purpose to monitor worm feeding and migration patterns.

-P.s. they always go for the watermelon first.

 ## Want to help?
 What is this about?

 * If you wish to participate in R&D, read the [guide](https://github.com/danielneil/Smart-Worm-Habitat/tree/main/engineering).